ccp-eva/btg2024/README.md

         ```
     Then, in VSCode, select "Select interpreter path..." in "Python interpreter" (F1 with search function or ctrl + shift + p) enter enter the path given by your previous command `where python` or `which python` from the Anaconda Prompt.

-    - OR alternativly, try following [these instructions](https://stackoverflow.com/questions/64170551/visual-studio-code-vsc-not-able-to-recognize-conda-command)
+    - OR alternatively, try following [these instructions](https://stackoverflow.com/questions/64170551/visual-studio-code-vsc-not-able-to-recognize-conda-command)

     - OR contact your IT support.